yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/concurrency-control.md

 ## Row-level explicit locking clauses

 The `NOWAIT` clause for row-level explicit locking doesn't apply to the `Fail-on-Conflict` mode as there is no waiting.
-However, it applies to the `Wait-on-Conflict` policy but is currently supported only for Read Committed isolation. [#12166](https://github.com/yugabyte/yugabyte-db/issues/12166) will extend support for this in the `Wait-on-Conflict` mode for the other isolation levels.
+It does apply to the `Wait-on-Conflict` policy but is currently supported only for Read Committed isolation. [#12166](https://github.com/yugabyte/yugabyte-db/issues/12166) will extend support for this in the `Wait-on-Conflict` mode for the other isolation levels.

 The `SKIP LOCKED` clause is supported in both concurrency control policies and provides a transaction with the capability to skip locking without any error when a conflict is detected.
 However, it isn't supported for Serializable isolation. [#11761](https://github.com/yugabyte/yugabyte-db/issues/5683) tracks support for `SKIP LOCKED` in Serializable isolation.